 I’ve been chipping away at my many Godard blind spots pretty steadily over the last six months or so, and my stamina for his more challenging work is improving.
 I finally got through A Film Like Any Other after trying and failing a few months ago.
 He made a lot of films that are relevant to May ’68.
 Some of them were covered in previous film diaries, and there are a few I haven’t watched yet, but I’ve seen all the most directly relevant stuff.
 He collaborated with Jean-Pierre Gorin (a student of Foucault, Althusser, and Lacan) on a lot of these titles.
 I won’t bother to note exactly where, since Gorin isn’t always credited and it’s confusing.

 2 or 3 Things I Know About Her (1967), La Chinoise (1967)

 Godard made three films in 1967 that anticipate May ’68.
 The third is Weekend, which I didn’t revisit for this piece.
-It’s still my favorite Godard film and I’d highly recommend it as an initiation to his radical period (it’s far more accessible than what came after it).
+I’d highly recommend it as an initiation to his radical period (it’s far more accessible than what came after it).
 These two are both essential.
 2 or 3 Things I Know About Her is a broad indictment of the sorts of problems with modern life that animated the May revolt.
 Like several of Godard’s other films, its presents prostitution as a metonymy of consumer culture.
 La Chinoise depicts Maoist students incompetently attempting to be terrorists.
 Godard was generally quite critical of the student movement for its frivolity and faux seriousness, but here he acknowledges that the students are at least on the right track, and encourages them to keep trying.